microsoft/pxt-arcade/docs/skillmap/story/card.md

 Congratulations, you've finished your greeting card!

-Now click "Finish" to save your card to your gallery so you can share it (or keep building.)
+Click "Finish" to save your card to your gallery so you can share it (or keep building.)